chipsalliance/Surelog/README.md

    * 0x1 - Fatal error(s)
    * 0x2 - Syntax error(s)
    * 0x4 - Error(s)

+### C++ API

+ * Surelog comes on the form of a library libsurelog.a and can be linked to an executalble.
+ * Extensive API is provided to browse:
+ * - the preprocessor file contents in AST form,
+ * - the post-parsing file contents in AST form,
+ * - the non-elaborated and elaborated design/testbench data model.
+ * Creating your own executable using libsurelog.a is discussed in [`src/README`](src/README.md) file.

 ### Python API

  * The file [`slformatmsg.py`](src/API/slformatmsg.py) illustrates how messages can be reformated.